Donauwörth station

 Donauwörth station is a railway station in southern Germany.
 It is located south-west of the city of Donauwörth in Bavaria.
-The station is at the intersection of the Nuremberg–Augsburg line and the Ingolstadt–Neuoffingen railway from Ulm to Regensburg.
-The Ries Railway also runs from Donauwörth to Aalen.
+The station is at the intersection of the Augsburg–Nördlingen, the Donauwörth–Treuchtlingen and the Ingolstadt–Neuoffingen railways.

 History

 The first train ran to Donauwörth in 1847.
 The station was located at that time in an area now occupied by a street called Promenade, one kilometre closer to the city centre than the present station.
 In 1861, a railway siding was built from this station to serve steam shipping on the Danube in the area of the modern Zirgesheimer Straße.
 The station was located directly next to a former 125 metre long railway tunnel.
 The tunnel is now usable by pedestrians and cyclists.
 During the Second World War, it was used for the manufacture of war munitions.

 The railway from Neuoffingen to Regensburg was opened in 1877.
 This crossed the existing line to Augsburg in Donauwörth.
 Therefore, the present Donauwörth station was built, from 1874 to 1877, in the southwest of the city and it was opened on 15 November 1877.
 In the Second World War Donauwörth station was destroyed in air attacks on 11 and 19 April 1945.
 It was reconstructed from 1948 to 1953.
 In 2001, the station forecourt was redesigned as a bus station.